M101, The Pinwheel Galaxy

 Data Reduction and Linear Processing

-Preprocessing: The WeightedBatchPreProcessing script was used to perform calibration, cosmetic correction, weighting, registration, local normalization and integration of all frames.
+Preprocessing: The WeightedBatchPreProcessing script was used to perform calibration, cosmetic correction, weighting, registration, local normalization, integration and drizzle integration of all frames.

-Alignment of Master Frames: DrizzleIntegration was applied to the OSC frames (within WeightedBatchPreProcessing), and the result was aligned to the Luminance master with StarAlignment.
+Alignment of Master Frames: The OSC master was aligned to the Luminance master with StarAlignment.
 This yielded aligned Ha, Lum and Colour masters.

 Gradient Removal: DynamicBackgroundExtraction was applied to the three masters.